 - A bachelor degree from a recognised university equivalent to the above BSc degrees

-- The bachelor degree must contain a minimum of 15 ECTS of qualitative and/or quantitative methods
+- The bachelor degree must contain a minimum of 15 ECTS of qualitative and/or quantitative methods.
+Please read more under abilities in research methods.

 - Proficiency in English corresponding to at least English B-level; cf. Section 11 of the Danish Ministerial Order on Admission at Universities (For information on how to meet the language requirements, please click here...).